tells the story...

 She was pregnant with her second son and when the birth got close, it

-came to an end.
-During that summer, the rest of the band toured with
+to an end.
+During that summer, the rest of the band toured with Anders

-Anders 'Captain Zoom' Linder, and another few best months were added to
+'Captain Zoom' Linder, and another few best months were added to my

-my life.
+life.
 A fantastic person and musician!
-I don't think I've ever
+I don't think I've ever laughed

-laughed as much on stage as I did with Anders.
-A few times, I was lying
+as much on stage as I did with Anders.
+A few times, I was lying over my

 I also did a few studio and live gigs with other artists during 1980.